TFalkow/Portfolio/valentines/README.md

 The project evaluates campaign performance by comparing purchasing behaviour between customers who received the mailing and a control group who did not.

 Full report of the analysis is available in file [Valentines Day 2024 Full Report.html](https://tfalkow.github.io/Portfolio/valentines/Valentines%20Day%202024%20Full%20Report.html)

+In Appendices you will find:
+ - Power BI report (both .pbix and.pdf files)
+ - full SQL query used in the report (valentines.dbquery.ipynb)

+The raw data used to prepare the report is available under Data.